quicksilver524/my-social-network-api/README.md

 ## Description

-This is a social networking API web app to give a place for users to add their thoughts, make friends, and react to friends thoughts.
+This is a social networking API web app to give a place for users to add their thoughts, make friends', and react to friends thoughts.
 This app utilizes mongoose, moment.js and operates through insomnia.
 Below is a walk through video.

 ## Walkthrough-Video
 https://user-images.githubusercontent.com/102430476/185806300-3ed16603-74ec-451f-8ba0-12cec03dd8cd.mp4